Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 Since we already have an application deployment feature working, including the process of building the application, we are going to embed the supported storage version setting into this process.

-Consider the following diagram explaining this process in a bit more details:
+Consider the following diagram explaining this process in a bit more detail:

 ![Supported Storage Version Components Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/cli_versioning_analysis/metrics/cli/docs/features/supported_storage_version/diagrams/storage_version_components_diagram.puml)